BobPitha/Bobs-dev-container/README.md

 dependencies for the project; the development image will add interactive tools and applications needed to supply a development environment.

+## System Configuration
+In order to successfully set up and run this container, you will need:
+* docker: make sure the docker engine is installed and configured to run without needing sudo on your system.
+* xauth
+* Ensure that xhost allows local connections:
+    `$ xhost +local:docker`

 ## Project Integration
 To include a project:
 1. Create a subfolder named `workspace/`